NOTSEABASS/OpenGLRenderer/ReadMe.md

 ### Flashback
 If you cannot run the application, please check whether your renderer can find the 'content' or 'editor' path.
-The renderer will get root path based on std::filesystem::currentpath() which may not find your content path correctly(For now, there won't be any installation steps for the renderer, so the)
+The renderer will get root path based on std::filesystem::currentpath() which may not find your content path correctly(For now, there won't be any installation steps for the renderer, so there may be some problem with the base path of the renderer.)

 ## Reference
 Render Engine: